 Serving

-• Place boiled potatoes on center of plate and top with 2-3 slices of the corned beef, add carrots and onions with a bit of au jus on the side.
+• Place 1-2 medium baking potatoes, boiled, on center of plate and top with 2-3 slices of the corned beef, add carrots and onions with a bit of au jus on the side.

 Pin It on Pinterest